Water breaking: Understand this sign of labor

 It's not always easy to tell if your water has broken.
 For example, it might be difficult to tell the difference between amniotic fluid and urine — especially if you only experience a feeling of wetness or a trickle of fluid.

 If you're uncertain whether your water has broken, consult your health care provider or head to your delivery facility right away.
-Your doctor or a member of your health care team will give you a physical exam and might use lab tests to determine if you're leaking amniotic fluid.
-Be sure to note when you think your water might have broken and be prepared to describe any noticeable color or odor.
+Your doctor or a member of your health care team will give you a physical exam and might do a pH test of your vaginal fluid to determine if you're leaking amniotic fluid.
+In some cases, an ultrasound might be done to check your amniotic fluid volume.
 You and your baby will be evaluated to determine the next steps.

 See more In-depth

 - American College of Obstetricians and Gynecologists (ACOG) Committee on Practice Bulletins — Obstetrics.
-ACOG Practice Bulletin No. 80: Premature rupture of membranes.
+ACOG Practice Bulletin No. 160: Premature rupture of membranes.
 Obstetrics & Gynecology.
-2007;109:1007.
+2016;127:e39.